 Here are some of what we've heard:

-- In 2019, the government withholds FICA taxes (Social Security and Medicare), on the first $132,900 of our earned income.
+- In 2019, the government withheld FICA taxes (Social Security and Medicare) on the first $132,900 of our earned income.
 In 2018, that threshold was $128,700.
 One proposal raises the maximum taxable income even higher.
 Another eliminates the threshold.
-Either choice means more income gets taxed, raising the amount available to pay benefits.
+Either choice means more income gets taxed, increasing the amount available to pay benefits.

 - Raising the retirement age is always on the table.
 Proposals range from age 67 to age 70.
 The result – working longer means higher tax revenue.